kohlmu-pivotal/spring-data-geode-examples/client-server-examples/basic-operations/README.md

 mvn exec:exec -DserverKT
 ```

-To confirm that the server is running you should see the following:
+To confirm that the server is running you should see the following lines at the end of the output in the server terminal window:

 ```
 ...
 CacheServer Configuration:   port=40404 max-connections=800 max-threads=0 notify-by-subscription=true socket-buffer-size=32768 maximum-time-between-pings=60000 maximum-message-count=230000 message-time-to-live=180 eviction-policy=none capacity=1 overflow directory=. groups=[] loadProbe=ConnectionCountProbe loadPollInterval=5000 tcpNoDelay=true